Equal Employment Opportunity Employer Statement

 Position descriptions and recruitment notices must provide notification that final candidates will be subject to a background check.
 As such, the following language is to be placed at the end of any position description, announcement or recruiting notice:

-- Colorado State University (CSU) strives to provide a safe study, work, and living environment for its faculty, staff, volunteers and students.
+Colorado State University strives to provide a safe study, work, and living environment for its faculty, staff, volunteers and students.
 To support this environment and comply with applicable laws and regulations, CSU conducts background checks.
-The type of background check conducted varies by position and can include, but is not limited to, criminal (felony and misdemeanor) history, sex offender registry, motor vehicle history, financial history, and/or education verification.
+The type of background check conducted varies by position and can include, but is not limited to, criminal history, sex offender registry, motor vehicle history, financial history, and/or education verification.
 Background checks will also be conducted when required by law or contract and when, in the discretion of the University, it is reasonable and prudent to do so.

 Colorado State University conducts background checks on all final candidates.

 Language and details can be accessed on Human Resources’ background check webpage.

 Sample diversity statements to be included in position announcements.
 Units are welcome to submit to OEO for review and approval, an alternate diversity statement specific to a search:

 - Personal and professional commitment to diversity and inclusion as demonstrated by involvement in teaching, research, creative activity, service to the profession and/or diversity/inclusion activities.

 - Ability to advance the department’s commitment to diversity and inclusion through research, teaching and outreach with relevant programs, goals and activities.

 - Demonstrated knowledge of, and relevant ability with, culturally diverse communities among potential target and constituent populations.

 - Personal or professional commitment to diversity and inclusion as demonstrated by persistent effort, active planning, allocation of resources and/or accountability for diversity outcomes.

 - Reflecting departmental and institutional values, candidates are expected to have the ability to advance the Department’s commitment to diversity and inclusion.